z0on/RDA-forest/README.md

 - **`makeGF`** : Runs gradient forest analysis on an ordination object made by `vegan::capscale` or `vegan::rda`.
 - **`predict_rf`** : (To be used directly on *Y* data, without ordination or jackknifing) Predicts *Y* values based on `extendedForest::randomForest`.
 These values can be used for plotting adaptation with `plot_adaptation` instead of *[result of `ordinationJackknife`]$predictions.direct*.
 Handles modeled and predicted ranges like `ordinationJackknife`.
 - **`predict_gf`** : (To be used directly on *Y* data, without ordination or jackknifing) Generates turnover curves with `gradientForest`.
 These should **not** be used plotting adaptation but are good for clustering points into adaptive neighborhoods in *plot_adaptation* with option *clustering.guide* (instead of *[result of `ordinationJackknife`]$predictions.turnover*).
 Handles modeled and predicted ranges like `ordinationJackknife`.
+- **`gcd.dist`** : calculates great circle distances based on longitude and latitude, returns adjusted coordinates and the distance matrix.
 - **`latlon2UTM`**, **`epsg.maker`**, **`bw_choose`** - accessory functions for `plot_nice_map` and `plot_adaptation`.

 ### Example analysis: [North American Wolves](https://rpubs.com/cmonstr/1224249)